-Additional printed copies can be distributed upon request.
-Original printed copies are available at the Office of Admissions (for prospective students), the Office of Human Resources (for prospective employees) and at the Wittenberg Department of Public Safety, located on the first floor of the Recitation Annex building.
-Questions regarding this report should be directed to the Wittenberg Department of Public Safety attention: Lt.
+Printed copies can be made available for distribution when requested through the Office of Admissions (for prospective students), the Office of Human Resources (for prospective employees) and the Department of Campus Safety.
+Questions regarding this report should be directed to the Director of Campus Safety, Lt.
 Lee McCartney.